ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 ## Research findings

-In a typical teacher-led classroom, guided practice is followed by independent practice by students working alone and practicing the new material.
+In a typical teacher-led classroom, guided practice is followed by independent practice-by students working alone and practicing the new material.
 This independent practice is necessary because a good deal of practice (overlearning) is needed in order to become fluent and automatic in a skill.
 When material is overlearned, it can be recalled automatically and doesn't take up any space in working memory.
 When students become automatic in an area, they can then devote more of their attention to comprehension and application.

 Independent practice provides students with the additional review and elaboration they need to become fluent.
 This need for fluency applies to facts, concepts, and discriminations that must be used in subsequent learning.
 Fluency is also needed in operations, such as dividing decimals, conjugating a regular verb in a foreign language, or completing and balancing a chemical equation.